kshedden/seqmatch/README.md

   scripts to contain your email address and Flux account.

 * Edit the file name in `prep_target.pbs` to point to the gene data file.
-Then type `qsub prep_target.pbs` and wait for this script to complete before proceeding (it takes under one hour).
+The gene data file must be a text file, with each line having format "identifier tab sequence newline".
+Then type `qsub prep_target.pbs` and wait for this script to complete before proceeding.
 Note that this script only needs to be run when the gene database changes, it does not utilize the sequencing read files at all.
+If the gene data file has name `genes.txt`, the output files for this script are `genes.txt.sz` and `genes_ids.txt.sz`.
+  You will need these file names to pass into the next step, below.

 * Edit the `config.json` file to contain the proper paths for the read and gene files (the gene file name should be the output file of the